Intrepid/Intrepid.github.io/_posts/2014-11-03-clang-upc-3-4-1-1-announcement.md

 * Portals4<br />Infiniband networking with Portals 4.0 reference
 library support

 The SMP runtime is the default configuration.
-To use Portals4 runtime please use the _-DLIBUPC_RUNTIME_MODEL:=[smp\|portals4]_ option when configuring with cmake.
+To use the Portals4 runtime please use the _-DLIBUPC_RUNTIME_MODEL:=[smp\|portals4]_ option when configuring with cmake.

 More information on the Portals4 based runtime can be found on its [project web page](http://intrepid.github.io/portals4).